 payment transaction involving a credit/charge/debit card:

-sends the card number to the vendor.
-This must be done with a
+the card number to the vendor.
+This must be done

-institution to place a charge against the card.
+bank/credit institution to place a charge against the

 bank sends the vendor's request (as their own) to the bank/credit